la-ots/pelican/docs/components/app-screen.md

 ## Sidebar with Navigation

 The first child element is the Sidebar with Navigation.
 This is the `nav`.
 For small devices like smartphones, it makes responsive adjustments.
+Add Top Level and Child Level items as needed.

+- Current pages get the class `active` added to the class list of the `li` and `a` which hold the link.
+- Current child pages also get the eye icon, <span class="fas fa-eye" aria-hidden="true"></span>, for the circle icon.
+The same icon is used in [Breadcrumbs](/components/breadcrumbs) to indicate the current page.

 ```html
 <nav id="sidebar" class="sidebar-wrapper d-print-none">